Skip to content

 Brotli Compression $

-Brotli is an open-source lossless data compression algorithm devised by Google in 2015.
-It uses a dictionary of frequently repeating string sequences in plaintext files (e.g. .css, .js), this allows for a 20% higher level of compression in comparison with gzip.
-Can be enabled for the resource as a whole as well as only for specific locations matched in the path through the configuration interface.
-Only functional when using HTTPS.
+Brotli is an open-source, lossless data compression algorithm proposed by Google in 2015.
+It uses a dictionary with frequently occurring string sequences in text files (e.g., .css, .js), which allows it to achieve on average 20% higher compression rates compared to gzip.
+It can be enabled for the entire resource or for specific paths through rules in the account interface.
+It only works over HTTPS.

 • application/javascript